 Belarus, Kazakhstan, and Ukraine Give Up Nuclear Weapons

-After the fall of the Soviet Union, three of its former territories—Belarus, Kazakhstan, and Ukraine—were left in possession of nuclear weapons.
-An international agreement among the three former territories and Russia required that all nuclear weapons within the territories either be destroyed or transferred to Russia for destruction.
-The three former Soviet republics also agreed to join the Nuclear Nonproliferation Treaty as “non-nuclear-weapon” countries and, along with South Africa, are the only countries to give up their nuclear arsenals.
+After the fall of the Soviet Union, three of its former territories--Belarus, Kazakhstan, and Ukraine--were left in possession of nuclear weapons.
+An international agreement between the three former territories and Russia required all nuclear weapons within the territories to be destroyed or transferred over to Russia for destruction.
+The three former Soviet republics also agreed to join the NPT as nonnuclear weapon countries.
+Moreover, Belarus, Kazakhstan, and Ukraine joined South Africa as the only four nuclear weapon countries in history to give up their arsenals.

 A nuclear bomb detonates at the Mururoa atoll, French Polynesia in 1971.